beerjson/beerjson/docs/packaging.json.md

 ## PackagingProcedureType

-PackagingProcedureType describes the procedure for packaging your beverage
+PackagingProcedureType describes the procedure for packaging your beverage.

 **PackagingProcedureType** is an object with these properties: